 One additional benefit that comes with buying real estate is the opportunity to buy distressed properties or properties that are below market value.
 If you purchase below the full price and then make needed repairs and upgrades, you immediately will have equity in the property.
 This is what we call forced equity when you speed along with natural appreciation by improving the property.

-The chance to find below-market properties, improve them, and then hold and rent them is an effective way to quickly build equity in a property and a great way to start building wealth.
+The chance to find below-market properties, improve them, and then hold and rent them is an effective way to quickly build equity in a property and a great way to start building wealth through real estate.

 How to Get Started